 As this is a competitive program, please make sure you address all questions and sections.
-It is highly recommended that you proofread all materials before submission.
-A poorly prepared application will cause reviewers to have reservations about recommending an applicant even if they believe the project has great potential.
+Please remember to proofread all materials before submission.
+Bellagio evaluators will not support a rushed, or poorly prepared application, even if they believe the project has great potential.

 The application consists of the following:

 - Abbreviated C.V.

 - Work Sample (specific requirements will vary per discipline)

 - Statement from Previous Bellagio Residents (if applying for a second residency)